Testing in hardware

 We are finally at a point where we think the code is correct, and all the pieces are implemented.
 It's time to test it on hardware.

-To do so, we need to set up a demo entity which instanciates the state and output generators, and selects a nice color for them.
+To do so, we need to set up a demo entity which instantiates the state and output generators, and selects a nice color for them.
 We'll do this in a separate file, called src/hw_test.spade

 use lib::main::state_gen;